LLazyEmail/default-email-template/README.md

 So, i'm continuing to separate code into different and independent pieces.
 I also want to test our code with different settings/environment.

-here we exporting 3 templates at this moment. you can install it and use for your simple nodejs/nodemailer project.
+Here we exporting 3 templates at this moment.
+You can install it and use for your simple nodejs/nodemailer project.

 ```
  emailOne
  emailTwo